MD Admissions Timeline

 Be sure to check out our secondary application essay prompts and note our deadlines for both primary and secondary applications above.

-For an insider's view on Michigan Medical School, take part in (or watch the recording of) our May #GoBlueMed livestream chat featuring current M1-M4 medical students!
+For an insider's view on Michigan Medical School, watch the recording of this student panel Q&A, featuring current M1-M4 medical students!

-• Try not to reiterate all of your experiences in your AMCAS essay.
-This is your opportunity to tell us more about you and your motivations for wanting to become a physician.
+- Try not to reiterate all your experiences in your AMCAS essay.
+This is your opportunity to tell us more about you and your motivations for becoming a physician.
+Why is an MD the tool you need in order to have an impact on patient care and the field of medicine?

 This is a good month to submit your AMCAS primary application!
 We typically begin receiving primary applications at the end of June/early July.